zwentt/zwen/teaching.md

 - <a href="http://www.wentoday.com/downloads/csufresno/om/batch-size-visualizer.html" target="_blank">Batch Size Determination Visualizer </a> This tool is an interactive calculator and visualizer that determines the optimal production batch size for a shared resource to perfectly balance setup times with customer demand.

-### Service Processes
+### Queuing and Service Processes

-- <a href="http://www.wentoday.com/downloads/csufresno/om/mm1-queuing.html" target="_blank">m/m/1 Queuing System Visualizer </a> This is an interactive, web-based simulator that uses a coffee shop theme to visually and mathematically model a m/m/1 queuing system.
+- <a href="http://www.wentoday.com/downloads/csufresno/om/gg1-queuing.html" target="_blank">g/g/1 Queuing System Visualizer </a> This is an interactive, web-based simulator that uses a coffee shop theme to visually and mathematically model a m/m/1 queuing system.

 - <a href="http://www.wentoday.com/downloads/csufresno/om/queuing-visualization.html" target="_blank">General Queuing System Visualizer </a> This is an interactive tool demonstrates different types of single server queuing processes with visualizations and downloadable simulated datasets.

+- <a href="http://www.wentoday.com/downloads/csufresno/om/ggm-waitline-visualizer.html" target="_blank">G/G/m Queuing System Visualizer </a> This is an interactive tool demonstrates G/G/m queuing system.
+This particular tool illustrates how the utilization rate and the number of servers affect the average wait time.

 ### Location & Layout Problems